sourcesoft/dotfiles/README.md

 You know I've done Angularjs/Meteor/Backbone but this is what I'd like to do now:
 - [Webpack](https://webpack.github.io/) - Split all those js files to small bundles depending which react-router you're in, so client doesn't have to download them all at once.
 I also prefer npm scripts over gulp and grunt configs.
 - [Universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9) - Let's share js code between client and server + SEO friendly + faster to render
-- [Relay](https://facebook.github.io/relay/), [Apollo](https://github.com/apollostack/apollo-client) - Don't spend time implementing rest/ajax calls, it happens in views automaticaly through GraphQL
+- [GraphQL](https://facebook.github.io/graphql), [Relay](https://facebook.github.io/relay/), [Apollo](https://github.com/apollostack/apollo-client) - Don't spend time implementing rest/ajax calls, it happens in views automaticaly through GraphQL
 - [Immutable.js](https://facebook.github.io/immutable-js/) / [seemless-immutable](https://github.com/rtfeldman/seamless-immutable) - Makes comparing all those nested arrays and objects faster.
 - [RxJS](https://github.com/Reactive-Extensions/RxJS) - Everything is a stream! or observer or whatever
 - [React](https://facebook.github.io/react/) - Not because it's fast, makes me write clean and easy to reason about code, both in front and back-end.
 - [React Native](https://facebook.github.io/react-native/) - Much better than apps I made with Ionic and this time truely native.
 - [Mocha](https://mochajs.org), [Chai](chaijs.com/), [enzyme](https://github.com/airbnb/enzyme) - I use these tools for BDD.
 - [Redux](https://github.com/reactjs/redux) / [MobX](https://github.com/mobxjs/mobx)- When your app gets larger and more complex, you can still predict weird stuff.
 That's all I can say about this piece of art.
-- [GraphQL](https://facebook.github.io/graphql) - Really hard to implement for small apps but faster.
 - [CSS Modules](https://github.com/css-modules/css-modules) / [PostCSS](https://github.com/postcss/postcss) / [Styled-Component](https://github.com/styled-components/styled-components)- After all the Sass/Less/Stylus fights, I like it this added on top.
 - [fetch](https://github.com/matthew-andrews/isomorphic-fetch) / [Bluebird](https://github.com/petkaantonov/bluebird) - I'm mentioning this cause it's getting a standard soon and there are many other libs doing the same.
 - [Browsersync](https://www.browsersync.io) - Makes development easier by syncing all monitors and devices together for test.